Rome • Assisi • Florence • Tuscany • Venice • & more...

 - Insurance ~ The total trip cost is non-refundable, we recommend trip insurance to protect your investment.

-Sunday: Upon arrival, you will be met at the airport by one of our local tour guides.
-Our first stop will be to the Basilica of St. Paul Outside the Wall where the body of St. Paul is buried.
+Day 2: Upon arrival, you will be met at the airport by one of our local tour guides.
+Depending on the time of arrival, our first stop will be to the Basilica of St. Paul Outside the Wall where the body of St. Paul is buried.
 It is the second largest Basilica in Rome and one of the five largest in the world.
-After we leave the Basilica of St. Paul Outside the wall, we will stop and check into the hotel.
+After we leave the Basilica of St. Paul Outside the Wall, we will stop and check into the hotel.
 In the afternoon we will be visiting St. Mary Major, the main Basilica dedicated to Mary in Rome; home to the remains of Jesus' manger, brought by St. Helen, the mother of Constantine, to Rome; the tomb of Bernini (the Architect of St Peter's in the Vatican); the tomb of St. Jerome who translated the Bible from Greek to Latin as he lived next to the manger of Jesus in Bethlehem; and the oldest icon in the world of the Virgin Mary painted by St. Luke: the famous Salus Populi Romani.
 We will have dinner with red and white wine included and stay overnight in Rome.

-Thursday: This morning we will say good-bye to Rome as we head north toward the Tuscany region.
+Day 6: This morning we will say good-bye to Rome as we head north toward the Tuscany region.
 We will break up the drive by stopping to visit the beautiful town of Assisi.
-There will be time to see the tombs of Sts.
-Francis and Clare, take a self-guided tour of the Basilica of St. Francis, and enjoy the peace and serenity as you wander the streets of Assisi.
-Make sure you have some lunch at one of the café’s while in Assisi, then we will continue on our way to Florence.
+There will be time to see the tombs of St. Francis and St. Clare, take a self-guided tour of the Basilica of St. Francis, and enjoy the peace and serenity as you wander the streets of Assisi.
+Make sure you have some lunch at one of the cafés while in Assisi, then we will continue on our way to Florence.
 Dinner tonight will include red and white wine served at a restaurant in Tuscany on the way to our hotel in Florence.

-Saturday: We will need to get an early start this morning because we will go to Venice, also known as the Dominante city, the city of Masks, an amazing city built on water.
-We will begin with a visit to St. Mark's plaza.
+Day 8: We will need to get an early start this morning because we will go to Venice, also known as the Dominante city, the city of Masks, an amazing city built on water.
+We will begin with a visit to St. Mark's Plaza.
 From there you can choose to visit St. Mark’s Cathedral, go on a Gondola ride, or spend time shopping and visiting the beautiful streets and bridges of Venice.
 While the Gondola ride is optional, the tour guide will organize everything for you.
 Casual dress is appropriate for today but long pants are required if you intend to go inside St. Mark's.
-We will have our farewell dinner in Venice around the area of the hotel, of course, red and white wine will be included.
+We will have our farewell dinner in Venice around the area of the hotel, red and white wine included.
 We will spend the night in Venice.

 Please note: We do our best to ensure that all sites in this itinerary will be seen.
 However, due to scheduling conflicts, or other circumstances beyond our control, sites may be visited on a different day than listed.
 Since we have several different trip configurations touring at the same time, it is likely that groups on different tours will be combined when their itineraries overlap in certain areas.